Massage versus therapeutic massage

 - 10. Visualize relaxation and healing occurring in your client’s body.
 See the intended outcome of the massage session in your mind.
 Picture your client as whole, healthy and radiant.

-Naturally it is essential to have an extensive arsenal of good massage techniques and an understanding of anatomy and physiology.
+Naturally it is essential to have an extensive repertoire of good massage techniques and some understanding of anatomy and physiology.
 If you read this article, I am assuming that you have those already.
 Just don’t stop there.

 If you use these 10 suggestions, the quality and therapeutic value of your massage therapy work will increase dramatically, as will your feeling of self esteem and your client’s satisfaction.

 All these methods are free.
-However if you want to learn massage in a more profound way, see actual examples, learn specific massage energy techniques, watch it all in action, and learn many more additional ways to improve the quality of your therapy skills, you can find it all in the MAGIC TOUCH SECRETS FOR MASSAGE online training course.
+However if you want to learn more about this in a more profound way, see actual examples, learn specific massage energy techniques, watch it all in action, and learn many more additional ways to improve the quality of your therapy skills, check out Thai Healing Massage Academy’s online training course.